-Canstar Blue’s 2021 review of supermarket roast chickens has seen Costco, IGA, Coles and Woolworths compared on taste, freshness, packaging design, value for money and overall satisfaction.
+Canstar Blue’s latest roast chickens review compares Costco, IGA, Coles and Woolworths on taste, freshness, packaging design, value for money and overall satisfaction.

 Show Important Notes^*